 - Take responsibility and admit to yourself that you have a problem.

-- Talk to someone about it like a counsellor, support group, family member, friend, or phone line, etc.
+- Talk to someone you trust about it like a counsellor, support group, family member, friend, or phone line, etc.

 - Leave the relationship, and give the other person space.